 What are you hoping to go on and do?

 I want to work with people who have intellectual and physical disabilities, in a recreational setting, so playing games and training and competing in competitions.
 I completed my work placement with Brothers of Charity in Ferrybank, it is a day centre for people who have intellectual disabilities and I was in the recreation department and just feel in love with the work.
 Currently I am working as a Gym Instructor to build my experience, I am really enjoying it at the moment.
 I love working with people and helping them reach their own personal goals has been amazing.

 So what brought you down to Waterford?

 Well I knew Dublin wasn’t for me because the colleges are too big up there and there’s so many people, I’m from the country in Wicklow and I’m more used to smaller class sizes.
 I was looking at different colleges and thought Carlow would be to close because I wanted to get away and Limerick and Tralee were too far.
-Then when I was looking at Waterford and I happened to be talking to a man who was in the fourth year of this course at the time and he highly recommended the course to me so I looked deeper into the college and the city and thought that was the place for me.
+Then when I was looking at Waterford and I happened to be talking to friend of mine who was in the fourth year of this course at the time and he highly recommended the course to me so I done a lot more research into the course, the college and the city and I knew then, that Waterford was the place for me!

 Interviewed by Ian Bradley at Conferring 2018